-While this article will mainly focus on the 1Zpresso K Max, it is worth noting that there are several other grinders in the K series: the K Pro, and the K Plus.
-These grinders all share the same burr set and grind adjustment system.
-They do however have differences in design, build and thus price.
+While this article will mainly focus on the 1Zpresso K Ultra, it is worth noting that there are several other grinders in the K series: the K Pro, K Plus, and the now-discontinued K Max.
+The three grinders all shared the same burr set and grind adjustment system.
+There were, however, differences in the design, build, and thus price.

 1Zpresso K Pro